cerner/fhir.cerner.com/content/cds_hooks.md

 ## General ##

 ### Introduction ###
 The CDS Hooks (Clinical Decision Support Hooks) workflow defines a specification for external CDS Service developers to send notification cards to an electronic health record (EHR).
-These cards are triggered based on conditions such as the opening of a patient chart of a specified demographic(age, gender, etc.) or when a order is selected.
+These cards are triggered based on conditions such as the opening of a patient chart of a specified demographic(age, gender, etc.) or when an order is selected.
 These cards can contain information, a suggestion for the user, or a link to launch a SMART app (See [SMART](./smart) for more information).

 ### Authorization Model ###
 1. Cerner must validate and register every CDS service.